 Stephanie and Rebecca’s research is the first analysis of the words and rituals that are requested by couples and permitted or vetoed by registrars.
-The researchers conclude that most registrars take their role very seriously and are keen to accommodate couples’ wishes wherever possible.
+The research concludes that most registrars take their role seriously and are keen to accommodate couples’ wishes wherever possible.
 However, confusion and inconsistencies arise because official guidance requires registrars to exclude anything they understand to be “religious in nature”.

-The Government has recently announced that it will ask the Law Commission to conduct a review of marriage law, and the researchers hope that their findings will contribute to this review.
+The Government has recently announced that it will ask the Law Commission to conduct a review of marriage law, and the research findings will contribute to this review.

 - 93 per cent of respondents were willing to allow a vow taken from a Hindu marriage service

 - 79 per cent of respondents were willing to allow words taken from the marriage vows of the Baha’i faith

 - only 25 per cent were willing to allow the familiar words “to have and to hold”, which originate in the Church of England marriage ceremony.
 However, 89 per cent were happy to allow the Church’s less familiar updated wording: “all that I am I give to you, and all that I have I share with you”.

 Guidance is being applied unevenly, simply because registrars cannot be experts in the marriage traditions of all religions, with Church of England vows being excluded the most due to being so well-known.

 The study concludes that new regulations need to be carefully worded to ensure registrars are not expected to read religious wording as part of a ceremony, and reforms to the law would mean they would only observe religious elements.
 This would mirror what registrars currently do when they attend places of worship to register religious marriages.